-A student who uses a drug as authorized by a licensed physician through a prescription specifically issued for the student's use shall not be considered to have violated this rule as long as he/she follows the guidelines set forth in this Student Handbook regarding Distribution of Medication.
+A student who uses a drug as authorized by a licensed physician through a prescription specifically issued for the student's use shall not be considered to have violated this rule as long as they follow the guidelines set forth in this Student Handbook regarding Distribution of

+Medication.
 Lockers may be searched for any contraband including alcohol and drugs.
 Students are held responsible for any prohibited item(s) found in their locker or on their person and are subject to disciplinary action.

-State law prohibits the possession, purchase, consumption or acceptance of a cigarette, e-cigarette, or tobacco product by an individual who is younger than 18 years of age.
-An offense under state law is punishable by a fine not to exceed \$100 - see Texas Health and Safety Code 161.252(d).
-Additionally, a student will face disciplinary consequences.
+State law prohibits the possession, purchase, consumption or acceptance of a cigarette, e-cigarette, or tobacco product by an individual who is younger than 21 years of age.
+In addition to potential criminal sanctions, a student will face disciplinary consequences for offenses related to tobacco or e-cigarette products.
 Students who violate any of these policies on alcohol, tobacco, and drug use shall be subject to disciplinary action deemed appropriate by a school administrator, up to and including expulsion.